 - Considering the academic consequences: consulting with their academic advisor or program coordinator is recommended.

-- Considering the financial, billing, and US immigration implications: consulting with the Financial Aid Office, Bursar’s Office and, if applicable, the International Office is recommended.
+- Considering the financial, billing, and US immigration implications: consulting with the Financial Aid Office, Bursar's Office and, if applicable, the Immigration Services Office is recommended.

 - Completing the "Course Withdrawal Form".